andrewh1978/px-vb-k8s/README.md

 # What

-This will provision a Kubernetes cluster, along with Portworx, on a local VirtualBox instance.
+This will provision a Kubernetes cluster, along with Portworx, and an optional private registry, on a local VirtualBox instance.

 # How

 1. Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 2. Clone this repo and cd to it.
-3. Edit `Vagrantfile` as necessary.
+3. Edit top section of `Vagrantfile` as necessary.
 4. Edit CentOS-Base.repo as necessary (or delete to use default configuration).
 5. Generate SSH keys:
 ```